jkovalikhaas/Games/BlackJack_c/README.md

 You can bet money each hand, the results will be stored in files along with various stats

 *** compile with "gcc -Wall main.c deck.c -o blackjack" and then run "./blackjack" ****

+Soft rules:
+    - see hand with current score
+    - bet
+    - hit/stay